luisawatkins/orbitdb-storacha-bridge/README.md

 ## What we want to accomplish

-If Alice & Bob are working on the same OrbitDB without
+If Alice & Bob are working on the same OrbitDB:

-- 24/7 internet connection between their browsers or via
+- without 24/7 internet connection between their browsers
-- a signalling or relay node (network) which is live pinning their OrbitDB changes (e.g. via OrbitDB-Voyager or other custom OrbitDB node instance)
+- without a signalling or relay node (network) which is live pinning their OrbitDB changes (e.g. via OrbitDB-Voyager or other custom OrbitDB node instance)

 ... so both can backup and restore their work to a Storacha space via